 An Intellectual Property Structural Engineer Extraordinaire and Her Lifelong Quest for Coherence

-TRANSITION AND COHERENCE IN INTELLECTUAL PROPERTY LAW, Niklas Bruun, Graeme B. Dinwoodie, Marianne Levin and Ansgar Ohly, eds., Cambridge University Press, pp. 232-41 2020
+TRANSITION AND COHERENCE IN INTELLECTUAL PROPERTY LAW: ESSAYS IN HONOUR OF ANNETTE KUR, Niklas Bruun, Graeme B. Dinwoodie, Marianne Levin and Ansgar Ohly, eds., Cambridge University Press, pp. 232-41, 2021

 Date Written: December 15, 2020